Adnanbraimah718/Data-Warehouse-Project/README.md

 ## **Files**
 -----------------------------------------------------------------------------------------------------------------------------------

-six files included:
+files included:

-test.ipynb displays the first few rows of each table to let you check your database.

 create_tables.py drops and creates your tables.
 You run this file to reset your tables before each time you run your ETL scripts.

-etl.ipynb reads and processes a single file from song_data and log_data and loads the data into your tables.

 etl.py reads and processes files from song_data and log_data and loads them into your tables.

 sql_queries.py contains all your sql queries, and is imported into the last three files above.

-data contains JSON format song data and log data.
 The song data contains data about a song and its artist.
 The log data is data generated from an event simulator.

 ## **Installation**